Phoenix House: Phoenix House Florida

 Phoenix House has served Florida since the early 1990s, treating Tampa adolescents and adults at their Derek Jeter Center and Adult Outpatient Counseling Center, respectively.
-Adults with advanced substance abuse or substance abuse complicated by mental health conditions are treated at Phoenix House’s Citra residential facility in Marion County.
+Adults with advanced substance abuse or substance abuse complicated by mental health conditions are treated at Phoenix House's Citra residential facility in Marion County.
+It is one of several programs that receive funding from the Florida Department of Corrections.
+Phoenix House Florida has expanded in February 2026 with the opening of a new residential facility focused on serving those in Hillsborough County seeking residential substance use treatment.
+It is located across from the Orient Road jail and tailors treatment to each client.

 Phoenix House New England

 Phoenix Houses of New England – originally called Marathon House – was founded in 1967 by a coalition of social service professionals, clergy, business, and political leaders in Providence, Rhode Island.
 Today, they operate 45 programs in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 In addition to residential and outpatient programs, Phoenix Houses of New England provides services for specific populations, including the homeless, persons involved with the criminal justice system and those charged with driving under the influence.
 Most recently, in a partnership with the Gavin Foundation, Phoenix House opened a new detox and transitional unit in Quincy, MA to help address the growing problem with addiction and particularly opioid addiction.